 ARA: Agentic Reproducibility Assessment For Scalable Support Of Scientific Peer-Review

-ARA extracts workflow graphs from papers and scores reproducibility, reaching 61% accuracy on 213 ReScience C articles and outperforming priors on ReproBench and GoldStandardDB.
+ARA uses LLMs to build workflow graphs linking sources, methods, and outputs in papers, then scores reproducibility, reaching ~61% accuracy on 213 ReScience C articles and outperforming priors on ReproBench and GoldStandardDB.

 -